DataPortal/ngx-project/notes.md

 `npm run deploy:mock` to deploy to gp-pages branch.

-npm run deploy:mock is basically two commands (you can see in package.json)
+`npm run deploy:mock` is basically two commands (you can see in package.json)
-npm run build:mock
+`npm run build:mock`
-npx ngh --dir dist/apps/webapp
+`npx ngh --dir dist/apps/webapp`

 You can run them separately to isolate any issues.
 After build, you can add --no-silent for more detailed errors.
-npx ngh --no-silent --dir dist/apps/webapp
+`npx ngh --no-silent --dir dist/apps/webapp`

+Replace ngx-starter-kit throughout files with [Your repo name], or retain name ngx-starter-kit.

 # Current Project